ktaze1/In-Memory-Cache/README.md

 # In-Memory-Cache

-This repo initially made for a coding challange for building a in-memory key-value storage app but seems like this grow than it's initial expectations...
+This repo initially made for a coding challange for building a in-memory key-value storage app but seems like this will grow than it's initial expectations...
+Feel free to review or even use it.

 ### What's it ?